LorcanMcLaren/weekly-gnews-sentiment/README.md

 **Usage:** python scraper.py 'query'.

-'query' here should be replaced by a search term of your choosing.
+\<query\> here should be replaced by a search term of your choosing.
 Spaces in search terms should be replaced with '%20'.